ros-navigation/docs.nav2.org/tutorials/docs/get_backtrace.rst

   [planner_server-13] Segmentation fault (Address not mapped to object [0x8]) [ERROR] [planner_server-13]: process has died [pid 172784, exit code -11, cmd '/opt/overlay_ws/src/navigation2/install/nav2_planner/lib/nav2_planner/planner_server --ros-args --log-level info --ros-args -r __node:=planner_server -r __ns:=/ -p use_sim_time:=True --params-file /tmp/launch_params_px13xl6j -r /tf:=tf -r /tf_static:=tf_static'].

-If you want to enable automatic backtraces in your own packages, just add it as a dependency and find_package it in your CMakeLists and the backward libraries will be injected in all your executables and libraries.
+If you want to enable automatic backtraces in your own packages, just add ``backward_ros`` as a dependency and ``find_package`` in your CMakeLists, then the backward libraries will be injected in all your executables and libraries.

 **Note:** Currently, backward_ros does not work with ComposedNodes due to missing support in rclcpp.
 Until this `issue <https://github.com/ros2/rclcpp/issues/2396>`_ is resolved, launching the navigation2  stack with composition disabled (e.g. with a `use_composition:=False` launch argument) is required to get automatic backtraces.